lensapp/lens-extensions/README.md

-# lens-extensions
+# Lens Extensions

-List of Lens Extensions
+Here you can find curated list of cool extensions for [Lens](https://k8slens.dev).